exonum/exonum-client-anchoring/README.md

 ```
 ## Config
 #### driver - `instance of Driver class`, required
-Instance of Driver class, which is provide anchor transactions from bitcoin blockchain to exonum-anchoring.
+An instance of Driver class, which provides anchor transactions from bitcoin blockchain to exonum-anchoring.
 #### provider - `object`, optional
 Includes set of parameters, about your Exonum blockchain.
 * **nodes - `Array of IPs`, optional**
-List of IP addresses of your Exonum nodes with port.
+List of IP addresses of your Exonum nodes with a port.
 All nodes in this list should be with HTTP module and CORS enabled.
 *Default:* `['http://localhost:8000']`
 * **version - `string`, optional**
-Version of Exonum api
+Version of Exonum api.
 *Default:* `v1`
 #### cache - `boolean`, optional
-If cache is disabled, exonum-anchoring will ignoring the cache, and will begin loading from first transaction.
+If cache is disabled, exonum-anchoring will ignoring the cache and will begin loading from the first transaction.
 *Default:* `false`
 #### syncTimeout - `number`, optional
-When all anchor transactions are loaded, exonum-anchoring checks availability of new transactions at regular intervals. syncTimeout set this intervals in seconds.
+When all anchor transactions are loaded, exonum-anchoring checks availability of new transactions at regular intervals. syncTimeout set these intervals in seconds.
 *Default:* `120` seconds

 ## Events
-During work, exonum-anchoring will dispatching events, to subscribe/unsubscribe on event you can use standard api:
+During work, exonum-anchoring will dispatching events, to subscribe/unsubscribe on event you can use standard API:
 ```js
 const eventHandler = event => {/* work here with event */}
 anchoring.on('loaded', eventHandler) // subscribe